k0001/k0001.github.com/articles/opaleye-sot.md

 only ever use `T` to tag things that concern the entire table.
 As a bouns, this will the improve the clarity and readability of queries and compiler errors when using `T` within Opaleye's query language.
-Hopefully you will agree that writing `T::T User`, which we will frequently need to write in our query language, can lead to code that is more readable than the usual `Proxy :: Proxy User`; and that compilation errors talking about `T` will guide us in the right direction.
+Hopefully you will agree that writing `T::T User`—which we will frequently need to write in our query language—can lead to code that is more readable than if we used the usual `Proxy
+:: Proxy User`, and that compilation errors talking about `T` will guide us in the right direction.
 So, we will change the `HsR` function we just introduced, as well as its siblings, to use `T`.
 Later on, when paying attention to the query language, we will see more sophisticated uses for `T`.

 ```haskell
 type HsR t = Tagged (T t) (Cols_HsR (Cols t))